nus-cs2103-AY2223S2/ip/docs/README.md

 2. Managing Deadlines and Events with dates
 3. Reminders
 4. Find tasks
-5. list all the task currently in the Nerdbot
+5. list all the tasks

 ### Feature 1: task management
 * Add a task to the Nerdbot through the todo, deadline or event command.
-* Each task has a description.
 * Each task can be marked or unmarked.
-* The NerdBot will notify the user whenever a task is added, deleted, marked or unmarked.

 ### Feature 2: Deadlines and Events
 * Add deadlines where a date is specified as the deadline of the task.